 A large portion of the nation’s water pollution is born of fertilizers and animal waste seeping into the soil and running off in lakes and rivers, and personal properties.
 Agricultural runoff can be full of nitrogen and phosphorus, which deplete oxygen in water.

-Because agricultural contamination can be difficult to trace the source of, it is important for plaintiffs to contact legal professionals and an Ohio farm pollution attorney to investigate.
+Because agricultural contamination can be difficult to trace the source of, it is important for plaintiffs to contact legal professionals and a farm pollution attorney to investigate.

 Most private property owners don’t know how vulnerable soil and water supplies can be until private wells are polluted by toxic agri runoff.
 Many victims and plaintiffs have filed property damage claims and toxic tort lawsuits against farms and large agricultural operations.